coq/coq/doc/sphinx/proofs/automatic-tactics/auto.rst

    Removes the hints associated with the :n:`{+ @qualid }` in databases :n:`{+ @ident}`.
 Note: hints created with :cmd:`Hint Extern` currently can't be removed.
-The best workaround for this is to make the hints non global and carefully select which modules you import.
+The best workaround for this is to make the hints non-global and carefully select which modules you import.

 .. cmd:: Print Hint {? {| * | @reference } }